grafana/agent/docs/configuration/integrations/kafka-exporter-config.md

 integration, which is an embedded version of [`kafka_exporter`](https://github.com/davidmparrott/kafka_exporter).
 This allows for the collection of Kafka Lag metrics and exposing them as Prometheus metrics.

+We strongly recommend that you configure a separate user for the Agent, and give it only the strictly mandatory security privileges necessary for monitoring your node, as per the [documentation](https://github.com/lightbend/kafka-lag-exporter#required-permissions-for-kafka-acl).

 Full reference of options:

 ```yaml